Polvyer/learning-decks/MAKE_IT_STICK_MASTER.md

   #### Card 10 — Why does spaced, effortful retrieval strengthen memory more than rereading?

-  Because spaced, effortful recall consolidates memory and builds stronger retrieval pathways, while rereading only creates a feeling of familiarity without strengthening the memory itself.
+  Because spaced, effortful recall makes your brain rebuild the memory each time, which makes it much stronger and easier to access later.
+Rereading doesn’t force that rebuilding process.

   #### Card 11 — Why do people misunderstand the testing effect?